Adhiraj1998/Predict-Future-Sales-Kaggle-Competition/README.md

 # Predict-Future-Sales-Kaggle-Competition
 This repository contains a working LSTM model for the Kaggle Competition to Predict Future Sales of a Russian Software firm.
+The Python code has been created using Google Colaboratory, a version of the Jupyter notebook using the existing framework of Google Drive.

 From the Kaggle Competition description:
 "This challenge serves as final project for the "How to win a data science competition" Coursera course.